 * Spreadbetters see mixed openings ahead in Europe

-* Nikkei shrugs off downbeat GDP, ex-Japan Asia MSCI edges higher
+* Nikkei shrugs off downbeat GDP, ex-Japan Asia MSCI edges

 * China loan data disappoints, other figures fail to impress

 TOKYO, Aug 13 Asian shares eked out modest gains

 on Wednesday, as investors remained cautious after downbeat data